tobbbe/dotfiles/.config/sublime-text/README.md

-copy from to backup: ~/Library/Application\ Support/Sublime\ Text/Packages/User
+# To backup
 `cp -a ~/Library/Application\ Support/Sublime\ Text/Packages/User/. ~/dotfiles/.config/sublime-text`

+# To use this config
-copy from here to sublime folder if new computer!
+Copy from here to sublime folder (reverse from above)